LambdAurora/optifine_alternatives/README.in.md

 ## Missing

-- custom entity models (might come in Vanilla to an unknown date)
+- custom entity models (might come in Vanilla to an unknown date?) currently incompletely replaced: current existing implementations are very hardcoded to Vanilla entities
 - Fishingline and Lead: custom widths and textures.

 ## Need help?